microsoft/aed-go-learn-content/data-types/includes/3-maps.md

 }
 ```

-When you run the above code, you don't get an error, and the output is the following:
+When you run the code, you don't get an error, and the output is the following:

 ```output
 map[bob:31 john:32]